 A Courtyard of Contemplation

-One of the most surprising features of the Page Museum is its Atrium.
+One of the most surprising features of the La Brea Tar Pits Museum is its Atrium.
 The beautiful, tree-filled courtyard at the center of the museum draws natural light into the building and provides a peaceful spot for visitors to contemplate the prehistoric wonders nearby.
 Families snap pictures of children mesmerized by the colorful koi fish swimming in circles in the gurgling pond.
 Ginkgo trees hang over the plentiful benches, a popular reading spot for visitors.
 In the Spring, hummingbirds begin to set up their nests in the bamboo trees planted throughout the uncovered, 9,000-square-foot terrain.

 Ice Age treasures are waiting for you in the Museum Store Shop Now